Over-the-horizon radar: Technology

 OTH radars use various techniques to see beyond that limit.
-Two techniques are most commonly used; shortwave systems that refract their signals off the ionosphere for very long-range detection, and surface wave systems, which use low frequency radio waves that, due to diffraction, follow the curvature of the Earth to reach beyond the horizon.
+Two techniques are most commonly used; shortwave systems that refract their signals off the ionosphere for very long-range detection, and surface wave systems, which use low-frequency radio waves that, due to diffraction, follow the curvature of the Earth to reach beyond the horizon.
 These systems achieve detection ranges of the order of a hundred kilometres from small, conventional radar installations.
 They can scan a series of high frequencies using a chirp transmitter.

 Skywave systems

-The most common type of OTH radar uses skywave or "skip" propagation, in which shortwave radio waves are refracted off an ionized layer in the atmosphere, the ionosphere.
-Given certain conditions in the atmosphere, radio signals transmitted at an angle into the sky will be refracted towards the ground by the ionosphere, allowing them to return to earth beyond the horizon.
+The most common type of OTH radar, OTH-B (backscatter), uses skywave or "skip" propagation, in which shortwave radio waves are refracted off an ionized layer in the atmosphere, the ionosphere, and return to Earth some distance away.
 A small amount of this signal will be scattered off desired targets back towards the sky, refracted off the ionosphere again, and return to the receiving antenna by the same path.
 Only one range of frequencies regularly exhibits this behaviour: the high frequency (HF) or shortwave part of the spectrum from 3–30 MHz.
-The best frequency to use depends on the current conditions of the atmosphere and the sunspot cycle.
+The best frequency to use depends on the conditions of the atmosphere and the sunspot cycle.
 For these reasons, systems using skywaves typically employ real-time monitoring of the reception of backscattered signals to continuously adjust the frequency of the transmitted signal.

 The resolution of any radar depends on the width of the beam and the range to the target.
 For example; a radar with 1 degree beam width and a target at 120 km range will show the target as 2 km wide.
 To produce a 1-degree beam at the most common frequencies, an antenna 1.5 km wide is required.
 Due to the physics of the refraction process, actual accuracy is even lower, with range resolution on the order of 20 to 40 km and bearing accuracy of 2 to 4 km being suggested.
 Even a 2 km accuracy is useful only for early warning, not for weapons fire.